-No matter how surprising and important the findings of your study are, if you do not provide the reader with the necessary background information, they will not be able to understand your reasons for studying the specific problem you chose and why you think your study is relevant.
-And more importantly, an editor who does not share your enthusiasm for your work because you did not fill them in on all the important details will very probably not even consider your manuscript worthy of their and the reviewers’ time and immediately send it back to you.
+No matter how surprising and important the findings of your study are, if you do not provide the reader with the necessary background information and context, they will not be able to understand your reasons for studying the specific problem you chose and why you think your study is relevant.
+And more importantly, an editor who does not share your enthusiasm for your work (because you did not fill them in on all the important details) will very probably not even consider your manuscript worthy of their and the reviewers’ time and will immediately send it back to you.

 Table of Contents:

 - What is “Background Information” in a Research Paper?

 - What Should the Background of a Research Paper Include?

 - Where Does the Background Section Go in Your Paper?